ACTCollaboration/moby2/docs/get_fiducial.rst

 the detectors in an array.

-The code also allows the user to identify a subset of the detectors as "fiducial", meaning that theire relative optical calibration seems to be stable enough to use for calibration purposes.
+The code also allows the user to identify a subset of the detectors as "fiducial", meaning that their relative optical calibration seems to be stable enough to act as an anchor for absolute calibration purposes.

 Running an analysis